MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

  - Wired Ethernet:

 ## Recently Completed
+ - Add basic kinematics (see Kinematics branch)
+ - Added macro button feature - Execute things like homing with a button push
  - Added additional axes up to 6
  - Current cpu_map is displayed at startup
  - Probe panel added to WebUI